Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Research Ethics and Limitations

 This study originates from our curiosity on the potential vulnerability of polarization-based vision algorithms in the digital space.
 In line with existing researches on adversarial attacks, this study is intended to offer a timely warning on the potential vulnerability of polarization-based AI.

 The most obvious limitation we found lies in the relative low luminance of the projector, and the attack success rate will be low in bright environment.
 However, it is highly effective in indoor or low-light outdoor scenarios.
-Further protection measures, such as adversarial training and data enhancement, should be considered immediately.
+Further protection measures, such as adversarial training, data enhancement, or introducing activate illuminations should be considered.